v-cakoll/docs.pl-pl/docs/core/tools/dotnet-nuget-delete.md

 ## <a name="name"></a>Nazwa

-`dotnet nuget delete` — usuwa pakiet z serwera lub go wystawia.
+`dotnet nuget delete`- Usuwa lub usuwa pakiet z serwera.

 ## <a name="synopsis"></a>Streszczenie